Architectural Record Announces 2018 Women in Architecture Award Winners

 Photo courtesy Lisa Iwamoto

-An independent jury has chosen Lisa Iwamoto, a professor of architecture at the College of Environmental Design, as one of five winners of Architectural Record’s fifth annual Women in Architecture awards.
+An independent jury has chosen Lisa Iwamoto (far right), a professor of architecture at the College of Environmental Design, as one of five winners of Architectural Record’s fifth annual Women in Architecture awards.

 Founded in 2014, the awards series recognizes design leadership across five categories and promotes the visibility and contributions of women to the field.